Boris Johnson calls for ‘Trump deal’ on Iran

 Mr Johnson’s comments came after he formally blamed the Islamic republic for attacks on oil facilities in Saudi Arabia, and as he prepares to meet the nation’s president Hassan Rouhani and Mr Trump in separate meetings on Tuesday.

-“If it was a bad deal, and I’m willing to accept that it had many, many defects, then let’s do a better deal,” the PM said in an interview at the residence of the UK consulate general in New York.
+“Let’s do a better deal,” Mr Johnson said in an interview at the residence of the UK consulate general in New York.

 But Downing Street moved to stress that Mr Johnson supports the nuclear deal.